-With the Bridges Curriculum, UCSF School of Medicine has pioneered a new approach to medical education that will prepare students to become physician-leaders who can transform 21 Century health care.
-Our students work collaboratively with interprofessional teams to provide compassionate patient care while you broaden your knowledge, advance science and seek new ways to improve health care delivery in your community and nationwide.
+With the Bridges Curriculum, UCSF School of Medicine has pioneered a new approach to medical education that will prepare students to become physician-leaders who can transform 21st Century health care.
+Our students work collaboratively with interprofessional teams to provide compassionate patient care while broadening their knowledge, advancing science, and seeking new ways to improve health care delivery in their communities and nationwide.

 The Bridges Curriculum is a three-phase, fully integrated curriculum delivered over four years:

-Career Launch: During this individualized phase of the curriculum, students choose clinical experiences and a scholarly project aligned with your career goals.
+Career Launch: During this individualized phase of the curriculum, students choose clinical experiences and a scholarly project aligned with their career goals.